In New Zealand and Australia, HAC assessments for flammable fluids are covered under AS/NZS 60079.10 , which states that:

 “The area classification should be carried out by those who understand the relevance and significance of properties of flammable materials and those who are familiar with the process and the equipment along with safety, electrical, mechanical and other qualified engineering personnel.”

-This course is aimed at professional engineers to develop the required competencies to perform HAC.
+This Hazardous Area Classification Training course is aimed at engineers to develop the required competencies and achieve US 17069

 The course will: